marisatennis/gals-that-code/tasks/1-virtual-zoo/README.md

 ## Tasks

 1. Animal Class
-- Create a class for each animal with attributes species, name, age
+- Create a class for each animal with attributes species, name, age (TICK)

-2. Zoo Class with Methods
+2. Zoo Class with Methods (TICK)
 Create a Zoo class that manages animals by passing the opening and closing hours of the zoo as turple, with the following methods:

 - add_animal(): Adds a new animal to the zoo.
 - get_all_animals(): Returns all the animals in the zoo.
 - get_zoo_hours(): Returns the zoo’s opening and closing hours (stored as a tuple).
-- get_species_count(): Returns the number of animals of each species (stored in a dictionary).
+- get_species_count(): Returns the number of animals of each species (stored in a dictionary). (check this)

-3. Reading from a CSV
+3. Reading from a CSV (TICK)

 Create a function to read animals' data from a CSV file and add them to the zoo automatically.
 Clues:
  - initialise a zoo class instance like outside the function: